Darwin's frog: Habitat and distribution

 Dispersal-constrained species distribution models have shown a decrease of up to 40% in habitat for R. darwinii over the years 1970 to 2010.
 The habitat for R. darwinii is expected to increase in the coming years.
 However, this emerging habitat is not likely to be inhabited by R. darwinii due to its inability to translocate to these new habitats.

 Climate change is also expected to play a role in the habitat availability of R. darwinii.
 In the coming decades, R. darwinii is expected to have a reduced dispersion by up to 56%.
 This means that R. darwinii will be more localized to certain habitats in the future.
 R. darwinii populations are especially susceptible to damage due to wildfires.
 Using climate change models, wildfires are expected to increase at a dramatic rate which will negatively affect the R. darwinii habitat.

+This frog has been observed in many protected parks: Lanín National Park and Nahuel Huapi National Park in Argentina and many more in Chile.

 Conservation

 Darwin's frog has undergone significant population declines due to habitat loss and degradation, largely from conversion of native forests to tree plantations.

 Since 2018, the species is classified as Endangered on the IUCN Red List.
-A 2013 study reported results of a population survey conducted from 2008–2012, which found the species at just 36 of 223 previously recorded habitat sites, with small populations at those sites.
+A 2013 study reported results of a population survey conducted from 2008 to 2012, which found the species at just 36 of 223 previously recorded habitat sites, with small populations at those sites.
 The recent change in its conservation category in IUCN from Vulnerable to Endangered, arose from the Chile's amphibian reevaluation workshop for the Red List (Soto-Azat et al., 2015).
 The justification for its current category is due to its limited occupation area (estimated at 264 km2), severe fragmentation of its populations and continued decline.

 Since October 2021, R. darwinii has been classified as Critically Depleted by the IUCN Green Status Assessment.
 It was determined that the survival of the species is highly dependent on conservation activities and its recovery potential is high.

-Conservation Efforts
+Conservation efforts

 Due to its decline in the wild, captive colonies have been established as a precaution at two zoos in Chile, the National Zoo (working with the US Atlanta Botanical Garden) and Concepción Zoo (working with the University of Concepción and Germany's Leipzig Zoo).

 In 2017, the IUCN SSC Amphibian Specialist Group formed a Binational Conservation Strategy that brought together 30 different countries.
 The goal of this group is to study R. darwinii in order to improve conservation efforts.
 The group details the unique characteristics (mouth brooding) as one justification for this increased conservation effort.
 The goal of the group is to understand key aspects of information related to R. darwinii by the year 2028.